 - Flexibility and the ability to adjust to changing situations and uncertainty in clinical situations;

 - Affective skills and appropriate demeanor and rapport that relate to professional education and quality patient care.

-Candidates for selection to the athletic training educational program will be required to verify they understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.
+Candidates for selection to the Athletic Training Program will be required to verify they understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.

 Campbell University’s Office of Student Success and the University General Counsel will evaluate a student who states he/she could meet the program’s technical standards with accommodation and confirm that the stated condition qualifies as a disability under applicable laws.

 If a student states he/she can meet the technical standards with accommodation, then the University will determine whether it agrees that the student can meet the technical standards with reasonable accommodation; this includes a review as to whether the accommodations requested create an undue hardship on the university and are reasonable, taking into account whether accommodation would jeopardize clinician/patient safety, or the educational process of the student or the institution, including all coursework, clinical experiences and internships deemed essential to graduation.

 Campbell University reaffirms its standing policy of nondiscrimination in employment and in all of its programs and activities with respect to race, creed, color, sex, gender, age, religion, national origin, disability, or status as a veteran, except where exemption is appropriate and allowed by law.